 Gazpachas olives.
 Manzanilla olives from Andalusia become gazpachas when they are combined with a variety of pickles, red pepper and carrots and then they are seasoned with rosemary, thyme, chili (to give them a hot touch) and sweet paprika.
 They are easy to find in olive stalls in farmers markets, where they might even have a few different flavors for them (from sweeter to very hot).
 I like them even more than arbequinas: my mom always serves them as appetizers when we go visiting for Sunday lunch.

 Broken olives.
 This is also a way to prepare the olives, not a variety itself.
 We usually select larger varieties of olives, to be macerated with ingredients that vary depending on the recipe (usually rosemary, thyme, savory or laurel, plus some lemon or orange peel) and then, as its name indicates, they are crushed until their meat breaks to let all the flavors impregnate the olive as it continues macerating.
 As each producer has their own recipe, eating them is always a surprise: you never know how their taste will be like, but they tend to have a bitter touch – that’s why they are my husband’s favorites!
 They usually have an ashy brown color, and are also commonly sold in farmer markets.

-But wait!
-Would you like to know what does Gilda have to do with the olives from Spain?
-Share this post to discover it!
+AND BONUS!
+What does Gilda have to do with the olives from Spain?

 So what about you?
 Head to the comments below and tells us: what are your favorite Spanish olives and why?